mitmat/eurocordexr/README.md

 packages can be used similarly, although the functionality for rotated pole grids and non-standard calendars might be different.

+## Examples

+See the article on how to [read rotated-pole grids](articles/grids.html) for some usage examples.

 ## Installation

 Get the CRAN version: